SUN-SZY/StarWhisper/README_EN.md

         <a href="README.md">中文</a> &nbsp ｜ &nbsp English &nbsp
 </p>

-Under the support of the National Astronomical Observatories and Zhipu Lab, we developed **StarWhisper 4.0**, a series of astronomical large-scale models including language models, time-series models, and multi-modal models (7B-72B).
+Under the support of the NAOC and ZheJiang Lab, we developed **StarWhisper 4.0**, a series of astronomical large-scale models including language models, time-series models, and multi-modal models (7B-72B).

 ---